 For the past decade, Esler has been an advisor for the SANS certification process, specifically helping students to earn the Global Information Assurance Certification (GIAC) Gold Practical credential.
 He is responsible for grading students’ GIAC Gold Papers, which is the core requirement for Gold certification.

-Additionally, Esler is a Senior Handler for the SANS Internet Storm Center, a global cooperative cyber threat/Internet security monitor and alert system.
+Additionally, Esler is a retired Senior Handler for the SANS Internet Storm Center, a global cooperative cyber threat/Internet security monitor and alert system.

 Esler is also a co-author of the book, Snort® IDS and IPS Toolkit, published in 2007.